Skip to content

 The clear ruling

 The 4 madhhabs are unanimous: a non-Muslim cannot be the wali (guardian) for a Muslim sister's marriage.
 Allah says in Surah An-Nisa (4:141): "And never will Allah give the disbelievers over the believers a way."
+This means a kafir father, no matter how supportive, cannot serve in this Islamic role.
+This isn't about disrespect — it's about Islamic law preserving the spiritual integrity of marriage.

 The wali hierarchy (when father is non-Muslim)